fun-stack/fun-pack/README.md

 # fun-pack

-A webpack plugin to use with scalajs projects.
+A webpack plugin to use with scalajs projects with scalajs-bundler.

 ```sh
 npm install @fun-stack/fun-pack